nxbt/dungeon-game/README.md

 # dungeon-game
 The is a top-down rougelike-like game written in Java.
-Currently being worked on by Brendan Thompson adn Ethan  Bull-Vulpe.
+Currently being worked on by Brendan Thompson and Ethan  Bull-Vulpe.

 ##TODO high priority (within a week or two):
 * continue proceedurally generated textures